GT Metabolic™ Magnetic Anastomosis System

 MAGDI™ LAPAROSCOPIC POSITIONING DEVICE

-• 41cm long reusable laparoscopic
+• The 41cm-long reusable laparoscopic

 positioning device (LPD) is